Blog 5 Things Every Personal Trainer Bio Must Have to Be Effective.

 • I help seniors who are mostly cooped up at home get back into a more active lifestyle

 Give your potential clients a description that evokes imagery and emotion.
-Give them a visual that makes it clear what you’re in the business of doing and what they can look forward to achieving.
+Use a visual to make it clear what you’re in the business of doing and what they can look forward to achieving.

 A specific description of the type of clients you help makes it clear to readers whether they are (or aren’t) within your target niche.